NickHastings/riverwm-utils/README.md

 riverwm-utils is released under the GNU General Public License v3.0 only.

-The protocols in the `protocol` directory are released under various licenses by various parties.
+The protocols in the `*.xml` files are released under various licenses by various parties.
 You should refer to the copyright block of each protocol for the licensing information.